 Working locums in rural New Zealand

-Despite uncertainty about how the pandemic will progress, it seems that physicians at Te Hiku Hauora may be able to put COVID-19 behind them, at least for now.
-As of the end of June, there were fewer than 20 active cases of coronavirus in New Zealand.
+Despite uncertainty about how the pandemic will progress, it seems that physicians at Te Hiku Hauora may be able to soon put COVID-19 behind them.
+As of mid-August, there were only about 100 active cases of coronavirus in New Zealand.

 This fact, coupled with the isolated nature of the Far North region, makes it an ideal place for locums to practice, according to Cheryl.
 “We always need clinical staff in rural areas as much as we do in the city, and it’s safer to be in New Zealand right now than anywhere else on the globe.”